Władysław Sikorski: In government and in opposition

 From 30 September 1923 to 1924 he held the post of chief inspector of infantry (Generalny Inspektor Piechoty).
 From 17 February 1924 to 1925, under Prime Minister Grabski, he was minister of military affairs and guided the modernization of the Polish military; he also created the Korpus Ochrony Pogranicza.
 He worked actively to promote the cause of the Polish-French military alliance.
 His proposal to increase the powers of the minister of military affairs while reducing those of the Chief Inspector of the Armed Forces met with sharp disapproval from Piłsudski, who at that time was gathering many opponents of the current government.
 From 1925 to 1928 Sikorski commanded Military Corps District (Okręg Korpusu) VI in Lwów.

-A democrat and supporter of the Sejm, Sikorski declared his opposition to Józef Piłsudski's May coup d'état in 1926; however he remained in Lwów, refused to dispatch his forces, and played no significant role in the short struggle surrounding the coup.
+A democrat and supporter of the Sejm, Sikorski declared his opposition to Józef Piłsudski's May 1926 coup d'état; he remained in Lwów, refused to dispatch his forces, and played no substantive role in the short struggle.
 In 1928 he was relieved by Piłsudski of his command, and while he remained on active service, he received no other posting.
 That year also saw the publication of his book on the Polish–Soviet War, Nad Wisłą i Wkrą.
-Studium do polsko–radzieckiej wojny 1920 roku (At the Vistula and the Wkra Rivers: a Contribution to the Study of the Polish–Soviet War of 1920).
-He would spend the following years studying military theory, publishing works on military theory, history and foreign policy.
-His most famous work was his 1934 book Przyszła wojna – jej możliwości i charakter oraz związane z nimi zagadnienia obrony kraju (lit.
-War in the Future: Its Capacities and Character and Associated Questions of National Defense, published in English in as Modern warfare.
-Its character, its problems in 1943), in which he predicted the return of the maneuver warfare.
+Studium do polsko–radzieckiej wojny 1920 roku (At the Vistula and Wkra Rivers: a Contribution to the Study of the Polish–Soviet War of 1920).
+He would spend the following years publishing works on military theory, history, and foreign policy.
+His most famous work was his 1934 book Przyszła wojna – jej możliwości i charakter oraz związane z nimi zagadnienia obrony kraju ("War in the Future: Its Possibilities and Character and Associated Questions of National Defense", published in English in 1943 as Modern Warfare: Its Character, Its Problems), in which he predicted the return of maneuver warfare.
 He wrote several other books and many articles, foreseeing, among other things, the rapid militarization of Germany.

-In due course, soon after he was relieved of his command, and as a semi-dictatorial Sanacja regime was established, Sikorski joined the anti-Piłsudski opposition.
-Sikorski largely withdrew from politics, spending much of his time in Paris, France, and working with the French Ecole Superieure de Guerre (war college).
+In due course, soon after he was relieved of command, and as a semi-dictatorial Sanation regime was established, Sikorski joined the anti-Piłsudski opposition.
+Sikorski largely withdrew from active politics, spending much of his time in Paris, France, working with the French Ecole Superieure de Guerre (war college).
 Even after the death of Piłsudski in 1935, he was still marginalized, politically and militarily, by Piłsudski's successors.
-In February next year, together with several prominent Polish politicians (Wincenty Witos, Ignacy Paderewski, and General Józef Haller) he joined the Front Morges, an anti-Sanacja political grouping.
+In February the following year, together with several prominent Polish politicians (Wincenty Witos, Ignacy Paderewski, and General Józef Haller) he joined the Front Morges, an anti-Sanation] political grouping.